Deltadahl/Image-Longitudinal/README.md

 To get started with the Image-Longitudinal Integration for Predictive Modeling project, follow these steps:

 1. **Install Julia**: Ensure that you have Julia installed on your system.
-Visit the official Julia website (https://julialang.org) and download the appropriate version for your operating system.
+Visit the official Julia website (https://julialang.org) and download Julia 1.9.4.
 Follow the installation instructions provided on the website.

 2. **Set up the Python Environment for Stable Diffusion**: Navigate to the `src/Stable_Diffusion` directory in the project repository.
 Open a terminal or command prompt and run the following command to create a new Python environment using the provided `environment.yaml` file: